stephenberry/glaze/README.md

 - [Stencil/Mustache](./docs/stencil-mustache.md) (string interpolation)
 - [EETF](./docs/EETF/erlang-external-term-format.md) (Erlang External Term Format) [optionally included]

+> [!IMPORTANT]
+>
+> Pure reflection now supports partial modifications through `glz::meta<T>::modify` so you can alias or wrap just a few members without giving up automatic metadata.
+Learn more in [Extending pure reflection with `modify`](#extending-pure-reflection-with-modify) and the [modify reflection guide](./docs/modify-reflection.md).

 > [!NOTE]
 >
 > Glaze is getting HTTP support with REST servers, clients, websockets, and more.
 The networking side of Glaze is under active development, and while it is usable and feedback is desired, the API is likely to be changing and improving.